Interview with the Vampire (film): Box office

-Interview with the Vampire was a box-office success.
-The film opened on November 11, 1994 (Veterans Day) and opening weekend grosses amounted to $36.4 million, surpassing Home Alone 2: Lost in New York to achieve a November record, placing it in the number one position at the US box office above The Santa Clause which opened with $19.3 million.
-However, some in the industry disputed the figure and the range of estimates by others were from $34 to $37 million.
-At that time, Interview with the Vampire had the fifth-highest three-day opening weekend of all time, behind Jurassic Park, Batman Returns, The Lion King and Batman.
-Its opening was at that time the biggest non-summer opening and the biggest R-rated opening weekend ever.
-The film would hold the latter record until 1997 when it was surpassed by Air Force One.
-Moreover, Interview with the Vampire held the record for having the highest opening weekend for a Brad Pitt film until it was taken by Ocean's Eleven in 2001.
+Interview with the Vampire was a box office success.
+The film opened on November 11, 1994 (Veterans Day) and opening weekend grosses amounted to $36.4 million, surpassing Home Alone 2: Lost in New York to achieve a November record, and placing it in the number one position at the US box office above The Santa Clause, which opened with $19.3 million.
+Some in the industry disputed the figure and the range of estimates by others were from $34 to $37 million.
+At that time, Interview with the Vampire had the fourth-highest three-day opening weekend of all time, behind Jurassic Park, Batman Returns and Batman.
+Its opening was at that time the biggest non-summer opening and the biggest R-rated opening weekend ever, with the latter surpassing Lethal Weapon 3.

+The film held this record until 1997 when it was surpassed by Air Force One.
+Interview with the Vampire held the record for having the highest opening weekend for a Brad Pitt film until it was taken by Ocean's Eleven in 2001.
 In subsequent weeks, it struggled against Star Trek Generations and The Santa Clause.
-Total gross in the United States was $105 million, while the worldwide gross was $224 million, with an estimated budget of $60 million.
+Its total gross in the United States and Canada was $105 million, while the worldwide gross was $224 million, against an estimated budget of $60 million.